- Home

 A formula giving the exact solutions to any quadratic equation ax^2 + bx + c = 0 directly from its three coefficients.

-Why is Quadratic Formula important?
+What is the Quadratic Formula formula?

 Prerequisites